The Dead Are Coming: Jim and the Old Man, Part 2

 “We’ll see.”

-The old man pulled lit up another cigarette, and gave it to Jim, who smoked in silence.
+The old man lights another cigarette, three left, and gave it to Jim, who smoked in silence.
 The old man had one himself.
+Two left.
 He'd miss smoking.
 Or would he?
 Would he be aware?
 What level of his personality would remain, he wondered.
 Was it anger, the dead showed, or simply hunger and desire for life.
 They finished their cigarettes and held each other's gaze.
 The old man went to speak, but Jim's look discouraged him.

 He gently pulled a pillow from under Jim’s head.
 Jim closed his eyes as he did, his breathing slowing and deepening as he prepared himself for this insane idea of his.
 Holding the pillow in both hands the old man paused as he held it above Jim’s face.
 Is this a good idea?
 Hold on.
-He opened the unlocked door behind him.
-Jim opened an eye.
+He pushed open the unlocked door behind him.
+Jim cracked an eye.

 “Second thoughts?”